apache/mxnet/docs/tutorials/sparse/csr.md

 (i.e. most of the elements are zeros).

-Storing and manipulating such large sparse matrices in the default dense structure results in wated memory and processing on the zeros.
+Storing and manipulating such large sparse matrices in the default dense structure results in wasted memory and processing on the zeros.
 To take advantage of the sparse structure of the matrix, the ``CSRNDArray`` in MXNet stores the matrix in [compressed sparse row(CSR)](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_.28CSR.2C_CRS_or_Yale_format.29) format and uses specialized algorithms in operators.